-The ME department faculty also engage in externally funded research projects/grants from agencies such as the National Science Foundation, Department of Defense, Department of Energy, Office of Naval Research, NASA, Air Force Office of Scientific Research, ASHRAE, MIT Lincoln Labs, State of TN, and industries such as Cummins and Bristol Compressors, among others.
+The ME department faculty engage in externally funded research projects/grants from agencies such as the National Science Foundation, Department of Defense, Department of Energy, Office of Naval Research, NASA, Air Force Office of Scientific Research, ASHRAE, MIT Lincoln Labs, State of TN, and industries such as Cummins and Bristol Compressors, among others.
 Sponsored projects facilitate research and scholarship, which consequently help build intellectual capital for the MS and Ph.D. programs through student-involved research activity and the possible creation of knowledge in the process.
-Funds generated from externally sponsored projects and proposals submitted by the ME faculty during the past five years have increased from about \$600k to \$1.7 million.
+Funds generated from externally sponsored projects and proposals submitted by the ME faculty during the past five years have increased from about \$600k to \$2.7 million as shown below.